egoist/tsup/docs/README.md

 })
 ```

-### Conditional config
+#### Conditional config

-If the config needs to conditional determined based on CLI flags, it can export a function instead:
+If the config needs to be conditionally determined based on CLI flags, it can export a function instead:

 ```ts
 import { defineConfig } from 'tsup'